MDPuneethReddy/beginnerdev/exampleSite/content/english/blog/how-to-start-with-nodejs-and-expressjs-to-build-restful-apis.md

 Yarn add expressjs

-After installing expressjs , open your favourite code editor and open the folder, When you open the folder you can see it like this.
+After installing expressjs, open your favorite code editor and open the folder, When you open the folder you can see it like this.

 ![nodejs folder structure](https://mdpuneethreddy.com/wp-content/uploads/2021/04/image-15.png =239x256)

-Now we can write your code to create the server, Now I don’t have any file to write the code, we need to create a file ,The easy method is to go to package.json and check the main
+Now we can write your code to create the server, Now I don’t have any file to write the code, we need to create a file, The easy method is to go to package.json and check the main

 ![check initial file](https://mdpuneethreddy.com/wp-content/uploads/2021/04/image-16.png =298x241)

-Here I have the file name as index.js , the initial point to the server to run the code is index.js, There are two options.
+Here I have the file name as index.js, the initial point to the server to run the code is index.js, There are two options.

 1. Here you can give your own file name and create a file in the repository